 Valley College reminds students/graduates that some businesses and colleges may not consider transcripts that are released to the student/graduate as Official Transcripts.
+Some third parties require that transcripts be mailed (USPS) to their attention.

-Appeal Process: If the Associate Director of Student Finance or their authorized designee determines that the student's official transcript will be withheld due to the student's outstanding financial obligation to the Colleges in accordance with Valley College's policy, the student/graduate has the right to appeal.
+Appeal Process: If the Director of Student Finance or their authorized designee determines that the student's official transcript will be withheld due to the student's outstanding financial obligation to the Colleges in accordance with Valley College's policy, the student/graduate has the right to appeal.
 All appeals regarding the transcript hold must be directed to the Vice President overseeing Compliance within 5 business days.
-Contact information: Bgardner@valley.edu
+Contact information:

+Bgardner@valley.edu

-Consumer Information:
+Consumer Information

-Paper copies of the information found on our Consumer Information web page http://.valley.edu.consumer-information can be obtained from the Campus Director.
+Paper copies of the information found on our Consumer Information web page http:///.valley.edu.consumer-information can be obtained from the Campus Director.
 Requests for information from current and prospective students about the college should be directed to the Campus Director.
 The Campus Director is available during regular operating hours.
 Other Valley College staff members, such as Admissions Representatives and Financial Aid Advisors, are available during regular operating hours and may provide information regarding their specific areas of responsibility.